learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 ### Put a Header on It

 Lastly, let's put a "heading" on the top of our document.
-Add a `h1` element with an appropriate title inside.
+Add an `h1` element with an appropriate title inside.

 ```html